vaimo/composer-patches/README.md

 9. By default, the patcher will halt when encountering a package that has local changes to avoid developer losing their work by accident. the 'force-reset' flag will force the patcher to continue resetting the package code even when there are changes.
+10. Setting 'graceful' to true will force the module to continue to apply patches even when some of them fail to apply.
+By default, the module will halt of first failure.
-10. The key 'operation-failures' provides developer an opportunity to fail an operation based on custom output assessment (even when the original command returns with an exit code that seems to indicate that the execution was successful).
+11. The key 'operation-failures' provides developer an opportunity to fail an operation based on custom output assessment (even when the original command returns with an exit code that seems to indicate that the execution was successful).
 Operation failures are defined separately for each operation and can be customised in root package configuration;
-11. In case your package includes other patches other than just the ones that are applied with this plugin, consider using patcher/ignore to exclude those the folders that contain such patches.
+12. In case your package includes other patches other than just the ones that are applied with this plugin, consider using patcher/ignore to exclude those the folders that contain such patches.
 Otherwise false failures will be encountered when running `patch:validate`.